-Or as the sign on the Belt Parkway as you near the boarder from Brooklyn to Queens says, “Fuhgeddaboudit!”
+Or as the sign on the Belt Parkway as you near the border from Brooklyn to Queens says, “Fuhgeddaboudit!”

-Pizza is important in New York, it is the ‘Mecca” of the meatball slice, the Smithsonian of sausage, the Parthenon of plain slices (my favorite is extra cheese and onions).
-New York has the best pizza in the world (sorry Chicago but it is true).
+Pizza prowess is a fundamental skill in New York, it is the ‘Mecca” of the meatball slice, the Smithsonian of sausage, and the Parthenon of plain slices (my favorite is extra cheese and onions).
+New York has the best pizza in the world (sorry Chicago, but it is true).

 So as the candidates bring their campaigns to New York for the primary on April 19, pizza will become a big part of their effort.
-And a key part of those pizza politics will be how they eat their slices.
-A key part of appealing to New Yorkers is “connecting with the people.”
-And in the Empire State a candidate cannot connect with the if he/she cannot eat pizza correctly.
+And a vital part of those pizza politics will be how they eat their slices.
+A crucial part of appealing to New Yorkers is “connecting with the people.”
+And in the Empire State, a candidate cannot connect with the voters if he/she cannot eat pizza correctly.

-Donald Trump also has a yuge problem with partaking in Pizza.
-The picture above is from 2011 when he met Sarah Palin for the famous Pizza summit.
-Apparently the billionaire bloviator of birtherism eats entire slices with a knife and fork, and dares to claim he grew up in Queens New York!
+Donald Trump also has a yuge problem with partaking in pizza.
+The picture above was taken in 2011 when he met Sarah Palin for the famous Pizza summit.
+Apparently, the billionaire bloviator eats entire slices with a knife and fork, and dares to say that he was raised in Queens, New York!
 Eating pizza that way, how the heck did he avoid getting expelled from Queens College.

-After the pizza summit uproar Trump put a video up YouTube where he explained:
+After the pizza summit uproar Trump put a video up on YouTube where he explained:

 “This this way you can take the top of the pizza off.
 You’re not just eating the crust.
 I like to not eat the crust, so you can keep the weight down,” he explained.

-Sorry Mr. Trump but that is a load of Brooklyn bull!
-Every day all across downstate New York, real Americans of every age fold their pizza and using their hands eat their pizza slices all the way up to the edge of the crust, leaving the remains on the plate.
+Sorry, Mr. Trump, but that is a load of Brooklyn bologna!
+Every day all across NYC and Long Island, real Americans of every age fold their pizza and using their hands eat their pizza slices all the way up to the edge of the crust, leaving the remains on the plate.